English Language and Literature

 Fax 519 746-5788

 I completed my BA in Political Science at the University of Arizona, my MA in English (Writing, Rhetoric, and Discourse) at DePaul University, and my PhD in English (Rhetoric, Composition, and Linguistics) at Arizona State University.
 From 2006 to 2018, I taught at the University of Winnipeg, where I also directed the writing centre.
 I joined the University of Waterloo in August 2018.

-My research is situated in the field of Rhetoric and Writing Studies, and has at different times in my career spanned a wide range of topics that engage theory, writing, and location: discursive ethnic, racial, and national identities; material rhetorics and place; critical discourse analysis; the making of scientific knowledge; rhetorical methods and methodologies; place-based ways of seeing and knowing scholarly disciplines; writing centre theory and practice; ambient rhetorical approaches to place.
+My research is situated in the field of Rhetoric and Writing Studies, and has at different times in my career spanned a wide range of topics that engage theory, writing, and location: discursive ethnic, racial, and national identities; critical discourse analysis; the making of scientific knowledge; rhetorical methods and methodologies; place-based ways of seeing and knowing scholarly disciplines; writing centre theory and practice; posthuman and new material rhetorical approaches to place.
 Although I am a rhetoric scholar, I consider myself a writing teacher.
-My interest in supporting writing as a core culture of a university has emerged from over 15 years of university teaching.
+My interest in supporting writing as a core culture of a university has emerged from over 20 years of university teaching.
 It has been a large part of my own teaching philosophy that location—both geographic and personal—affects rhetorical choices and agency.

 Even though I love being a humanist, I harbor a secret desire to be a biologist.
 I’m convinced that this is possible, starting with keeping bees.

 Clary-Lemon, Jennifer.
 Nestwork: New Material Rhetorics for Precarious Species.
 Forthcoming, Pennsylvania State University Press.

 Clary-Lemon, Jennifer, and David Grant, editors.
 Decolonial Conversations in Posthuman and New Material Rhetorics.
 Ohio State University Press, 2022.